 You can access the instance profiling page using either of the following methods:

-After logging into TiDB Dashboard, click Advanced Debugging > Profiling Instances > Manual Profiling on the left navigation bar.
+After logging in to TiDB Dashboard, click Advanced Debugging > Profiling Instances > Manual Profiling in the left navigation menu.

 Visit http://127.0.0.1:2379/dashboard/#/instance_profiling in your browser.
 Replace